TRIPS Agreement: Access to essential medicines

+Article 31bis allows a WTO member with insufficient or no manufacturing capacities in the pharmaceutical sector (the "Importing State") to import patented pharmaceutical products produced under a special export compulsory license granted by another WTO member (the "Exporting State").
+It is structured as a dialogical interaction between an Importing State and an Exporting State and has specific procedural requirements.
+The Exporting State can issue an export compulsory license exempt from Article 31(f) restrictions, but the license must comply with several specific terms.
+Developed WTO members can opt-out from being Importing States, but the COVID-19 pandemic revealed the potential shortfalls of this decision as several developed countries struggled with inadequate vaccine production capabilities.

 In 2003, the US Bush administration changed its position, concluding that generic treatments might in fact be a component of an effective strategy to combat HIV.
 Bush created the PEPFAR program, which received $15 billion from 2003 to 2007, and was reauthorized in 2008 for $48 billion over the next five years.
 Despite wavering on the issue of compulsory licensing, PEPFAR began to distribute generic drugs in 2004–05.

 In 2020, conflicts re-emerged over patents, copyrights and trade secrets related to COVID-19 vaccines, diagnostics and treatments.
 South Africa and India proposed that WTO grant a temporary waiver to enable more widespread production of the vaccines, since suppressing the virus as quickly as possible benefits the entire world.
 The waivers would be in addition to the existing, but cumbersome, flexibilities in TRIPS allowing countries to impose compulsory licenses.
 Over 100 developing nations supported the waiver but it was blocked by the G7 members.
 This blocking was condemned by 400 organizations including Doctors Without Borders and 115 members of the European Parliament.
+In June 2022, after extensive involvement of the European Union, the WTO instead adopted a watered-down agreement that focuses only on vaccine patents, excludes high-income countries and China, and contains few provisions that are not covered by existing flexibilities.